funvill/funvill.github.io/_flockingai/001-steward.md

   - /public/uploads/flockingai/001-b.png
 ---

 Medium size, pudgy songbird with rainbow feathers, and a small triangle beak.
 The rainbow breast feathers look like a scarf or a small jacket.
 Eyes can be either red or green.
-Favorite food is Sunday eggs benedict brunch.
+The bird's diet consists mostly of insects, but it will also eat fruits, berries, and nuts.
 They make a clicking sound with their beaks as they sing.
 The males are more colorful, and the females are a little bit smaller.
 These birds are very social and can often be found in small flocks.